Puss in Boots (Shrek): Other appearances

 Puss is present in the short film Far Far Away Idol (2004), singing a part of the song "These Boots Are Made for Walking"; he also appears in his own music video of this song.
 Puss is present in the television special Shrek the Halls (2007), going with other characters to Shrek's home to celebrate Christmas and telling a Christmas story.
 He also appears in the television special Scared Shrekless (2010), participating in a storytelling contest to frighten Shrek on Halloween; Puss tells a story with Donkey, but they cannot agree on a version.
 Puss appears in the short film Donkey's Caroling Christmas-tacular (2010), singing his version of the song "Feliz Navidad".
 Puss is also present in the short film Thriller Night (2011), in which a zombie version of him is shown.
 He also appears in the short film Puss in Boots: The Three Diablos (2012), training three kittens and leading them to the right path.
-Puss is the protagonist of the Netflix series The Adventures of Puss in Boots, protecting the city of San Lorenzo from intruders after accidentally breaking the spell that was meant to defend it; he is also present in Puss in Book: Trapped in an Epic Tale (2017), a television special included in the series.
-Puss is present in DreamWorksTV's vlog-style short webisodes.
+Puss is featured in the 2023 short film Puss in Boots: The Trident as well.
+He is present in DreamWorksTV's vlog-style short webisodes.
 He has appeared on Jeopardy!, being the first computer-animated character to provide an entire category in the show.
 Puss can be seen in a commercial parodying an Old Spice advertisement.

 Puss is a playable character in several Shrek video games, such as Shrek 2, Shrek the Third, Shrek Forever After, Puss in Boots, Shrek SuperSlam, Shrek Smash n' Crash Racing, Shrek n' Roll, Shrek 2: Beg for Mercy, Shrek's Carnival Craze Party Games, and Shrek Kart.
 He also appears in the video games Shrek: Dragon's Tale, Shrek the Third: Arthur's School Day Adventure, and Shrek the Third: The Search for Arthur.
-A tie-in videogame for the character's 2011 movie, Fruit Ninja: Puss in Boots, was also released.
+A tie-in video game for the character's 2011 film, Fruit Ninja: Puss in Boots, has been released as well.
+He also appears as a playable character in DreamWorks All-Star Kart Racing video game.

-Puss makes a brief cameo appearance in Shrek The Musical, during the "Travel Song" scene.
-Puss has two theme park rides based on his franchise, the Puss in Boots' Giant Journey rollercoaster at Universal Studios Singapore, and Puss in Boots Sword Swing at Australia's Dreamworld theme park.
-Puss and Kitty Softpaws have appeared in several stage shows, parades, and meet-and-greet locations across several Universal theme parks around the world.
+Puss makes a cameo appearance in Shrek The Musical, during the "Travel Song" scene.
+He has appeared in different stage shows, including one at the Duluth Depot, and another at the Universal Studios Singapore theme park.
+Puss has two theme park rides based on his franchise, the Puss in Boots' Giant Journey roller coaster at Universal Studios Singapore, and the Puss in Boots Sword Swing at Australia's Dreamworld theme park.
+Puss has appeared in meet-and-greet locations across several Universal theme parks around the world.
+Universal Kids Resort will include a themed land based on the Puss in Boots franchise.